 Katy Schutte is one of the UK's top improvised comedy performers and teachers.
 She tours shows and classes around Europe and the US and teaches for Hoopla and The Maydays in the UK.
 Katy trained at Second City and iO Chicago and with teachers from the Annoyance, UCB, The Magnet and lots of other places.

-Katy has been one of The Maydays for 13 years, produces monthly comedy night Geekeasy with sci-fi improv team Project2 as well as Hoopla's performance team The Faculty and plays in Destination.
+Katy has been one of The Maydays since 2004, produces monthly comedy night Geekeasy with sci-fi improv team Project2 and plays in Destination.
 She was half of the two woman long form show Katy and Rach for over a decade, has toured with Fluxx, improvised musicals with Music Box and Baby Wants Candy and has guested in countless shows including Messing with a Friend, the London and Liverpool Improvathons, Grand Theft Impro, Séance Fiction, Whirled News Tonight and The Armando Diaz Experience.
-Katy has written a book called The Improviser's Way: A Longform Workbook which will be published by Nick Hern Books in 2018.
+Katy has written a book called The Improviser's Way: A Longform Workbook which is published by Nick Hern Books.

 Katy is a Funny Women finalist and winner of the Brighton Festival Fringe Best Comedy Show award.
-She was the England coach for the Match Improvvisazione Teatrale in Italy, taking England to the world semi-finals.
-She also won the Comedy School Improv Cup with the Maydays.
-Katy starred in online educational series History Bombs which recently won a BAFTA.
+She starred in online educational series History Bombs which recently won a BAFTA.

 For two years, Katy performed with and wrote for Brighton sketch satire company the Treason Show.
 In 2011 she wrote and performed with Fringe First winner and Perrier nominee NewsRevue at the Canal Cafe Theatre.
 She has recently been making educational comedy shorts with History Bombs.

-Katy acts in TV and online ads for brands such as Giffgaff, Beechams, Barclays, 118 Money, Lidl, Nandos and BHF.
+Katy acts in TV and online ads for brands such as Giffgaff, Beechams, Barclays, 118 Money, Lidl, Nandos and British Heart Foundation.